shavitush/bhoptimer/FEATURES.md

 The zones plugins handles everything related to map zones (such as start/end zone etc) and is necessary for `bhoptimer` to operate.
 Zones are trigger based and are very lightweight.

-The zones plugin includes some less common features such as: Zone editing (after setup), snapping zones to walls/corners/grid, zone setup using the cursor's position, configurable sprite/colors for zoone types, zone tracks (main/bonus - can be extended), manual adjustments of coordinates before confirmations, teleport zones, glitch zones, no-limit zones (for styles like 400-velocity), flat/3D boxes for zone rendering, an API and more.
+The zones plugin includes some less common features such as: Zone editing (after setup), snapping zones to walls/corners/grid, zone setup using the cursor's position, configurable sprite/colors for zone types, zone tracks (main/bonus - can be extended), manual adjustments of coordinates before confirmations, teleport zones, glitch zones, no-limit zones (for styles like 400-velocity), flat/3D boxes for zone rendering, an API and more.

 #### shavit-hud
 The HUD plugin is `bhoptimer`'s OSD frontend.